tianon/gosu/README.md

 ### `su-exec`

-As mentioned above, [`su-exec`](https://github.com/ncopa/su-exec) is a very minimal re-write of `gosu` in C, making for a much smaller binary.
+As mentioned in `INSTALL.md`, [`su-exec`](https://github.com/ncopa/su-exec) is a very minimal re-write of `gosu` in C, making for a much smaller binary, and is available in the `main` Alpine package repository.

 ### `chroot`